Overview

 Symptoms of ascites

-As your tummy gets swollen with fluid, you may:
+As your tummy gets swollen with fluid, you might:

 - have tummy pain